Environmental Plan

 Municipalities can adjust the dowry themselves, as long as the rules comply with the instruction rules of the state and province.

-Plans that do not fit into the temporary environmental plan
+If plans do not fit into the temporary environmental plan